 Although Andrew Cohen was one of the first westerners to discover Papaji, he has a nefarious reputation.
-After his profound awakening with Papaji he declared his realization superior to Papaji's and began teaching all over the world, but in 2012, after teaching for over seventeen years, he was forced to step down from his role as spiritual leader of his global non-profit organization amid increasing allegations of abuse by many of his former students and has subsequently disappeared from public life.
+After his profound awakening with Papaji he declared his realization superior to Papaji's and began teaching all over the world, but in 2012, after teaching for over seventeen years, he was forced to step down from his role as spiritual leader of his global non-profit organization amid increasing allegations of physical, mental, and financial abuse by many of his former students.
+He stopped everything for a short time and studied in India before returning to teaching in 2016.
+Controversy continues to swirl around him and many believe it is highly unlikely that he has overcome the deeply ingrained behavioral issues that led to severe abuse of former students.
+It is also questionable whether or not he is, or ever was, actually qualified to teach.
 Andrew's experience reveals one of the great pitfalls of Papaji's teaching—awakening can be immediate, even profoundly deep, but full self-realization takes years, if not lifetimes, of spiritual evolution.

 Not long after meeting Papaji, Gangaji realized the full profundity and depth of his command to stop, and wrote to him asking if she could offer satang.
 Papaji insisted that she travel to Bodhgaya India, the famous location of the Buddha's enlightenment, to begin her teaching.
 She subsequently traveled to Bodhgaya and Sidharta in Varanasi India where the Buddha notoriously began to turn The Wheel of Dharma with his first sermon of The Four Noble Truths.
 The video featured here contains two satsangs, one held in the ruins of Sarnath India and the audio recording of a satsang given under the umbrella of the famed Bodhi tree where the prince Siddhartha transformed into the Buddha—the enlightened one (this is one of the earliest recordings of Gangaji teaching).